Sabicool/Medicine/01 Disciplines/Gastroenterology/Conditions/Abdominal Compartment Syndrome.md

 $$
 \text{Abdominal Perfusion Pressure}=\text{MAP}-\text{Intra-Abdominal Pressure}
 $$
+- Abdominal pressures > 35 mmHg result in compromised capillary perfusion of the intestine and bacterial translocation
 - A target abdominal perfusion pressure ≥60 mmHg has been demonstrated to improve survival
 # Measuring Intra-Abdominal Pressure